Explainability of Large Language Models: Opportunities and Challenges toward Generating Trustworthy Explanations: Key findings and insights

-Our analysis of the presented empirical studies and insights from the literature shows that intelligibility of explanations may change from user to user, depending on their technical knowledge and how they use such explanations.
-Consequently, we categorize LLM explanations with \textit{three levels of granularity}: \\ 1) \textit{Coarse-grained explanations}: Explanations within these levels can be understood by everyone, such as general users and regulators, as they do not contain deep technical information and rather focus on being intelligible and understandable by everyone.
+focus on being intelligible and understandable by everyone.
 For instance, referring to Scenario 1 in Figure \ref{fig:traffic_scenarios}, the causal explanation to the ``Why?" question can be considered as an explanation with coarse granularity. \\ 2) \textit{Coarse-to-fine-grained explanations}: Such explanations are primarily targeted for domain experts.
 Coarse-to-fine-grained explanations describe a model's predictions in which LLM first provides a coarse (high-level) overview of its reasoning — summarizing general patterns, modalities, or feature groups that drive a decision — and then progressively reveals fine-grained (detailed) evidence, such as specific features, regions, or textual tokens that substantiate the prediction.
-For instance, in the medical domain, LLM explanations for doctors are most effective when they follow the coarse-to-fine-grained structure, as clinical reasoning itself naturally progresses in that way: from general, first impressions to specific, grounded evidence.
+For instance, in the medical domain, LLM explanations for doctors are most effective when they follow a coarse-to-fine-grained structure, as clinical reasoning itself naturally progresses in that way: from general first impressions to specific, grounded evidence.
 For instance, if an LLM predicts that a patient has community-acquired pneumonia, a model's underlying explanation, such as ``\textit{The model identified a pneumonia-like pattern based on fever, cough symptoms, and chest X-ray abnormalities}," provides preliminary reasoning on the outcome.
 As a deeper detail, ``\textit{Model's attention map localizes to a 2 cm opacity in the right lower lobe on the chest X-ray, and to the textual phrase ‘new infiltrate’ in the provided radiology report.}” would be fine-grained reasoning to support such an outcome, as potential symptoms of community-acquired pneumonia \cite{prina2015community}.
-Thus, such adaptive granularity, with the example from the medical field, could also support trust in specific domains far more effectively than either purely coarse or purely fine explanations alone. \\ 3) \textit{Fine-grained explanations}: These explanations are highly detailed and technical, often delving into the inner workings of an LLM model, such as individual weights and activations in neural networks.
+Thus, such adaptive granularity, as in the medical field example, could also support trust in specific domains far more effectively than either purely coarse or purely fine explanations alone. \\ 3) \textit{Fine-grained explanations}: These explanations are highly detailed and technical, often delving into the inner workings of an LLM model, such as individual weights and activations in neural networks.
 All explanations on the mechanistic interpretability of LLMs are good examples of fine-grained granularity.
-This level is generally targeted at LLM developers or experts who need to understand the
+This level is generally targeted at LLM developers or experts who need to understand the model at a granular level to debug or improve it and understand the inner workings of the entire model.\\